+Op.
+13, No. 3?
+Theme and Variations?
+G major?
+1st violin?
+What?!
 I admit, musician's talk can be pretty confusing to a non-musician.
 So, in this blogpost, I'm going to compile some common terms and give a brief description of each.
 I know some of it is a little hard to grasp, but you'll be … Continue reading What’s That Musical Lingo?

 Tempo, or how fast or slow to play a piece, is one of the most basic components in music.
 It's manipulated in a myriad of ways to define sections of music, establish a mood, and add emotional depth.
 For many reasons, tempo is a crucial point in music and it's good to understand what tempo … Continue reading A Compendium of Tempo Terms